 Count matrix estimation also requires information about the source gene for the reads.
-It can be provided in three ways:

-- 1. Use gene annotation in either .bad or .gtf format.
-To provide such file, -q option should be used. - 2.
-Use .bam tags.
-Tag name can be configured in the config.xml file. - 3.
-Pseudoaligners encode gene names as chromosome names
+It can be provided in three ways: 1.
+Use gene annotation in either .bad or .gtf format.
+To provide such file, "-g" option should be used.
+2. Use .bam tags.
+Tag name can be configured in \config.xml\ file.
+3. Pseudoaligners encode gene names as chromosome names

 Another crucial moment in estimation of count matrix is correction of cell barcode errors.
 Most protocols provide the list of real barcodes, which simplifies the task of correction.
-If such file is available, path to the file should be specified in the config.xml file (Estimation/Merge/barcodes_file).
+If such file is available, path to the file should be specified in the \config.xml\ file (Estimation/Merge/barcodes\file).
 This can dramatically increase quality of the result.
 Lists for inDrop protocols can be found at dropEst/data/barcodes/.
-Two algorithms of barcode correction are available:

-- 1. Simple, -m option.
-This algorithm is recommended in the case, where barcodes list is supplied. - 2.
-Precise, -M option.
-Doesn't requires list of real barcodes to obtain high-quality results, however has a bit lower performance for large datasets.
+Two algorithms of barcode correction are available: 1.
+Simple, "-m" option.
+This algorithm is recommended in the case, where barcodes list is supplied.
+2. Precise, "-M" option.
+Doesn't requires list of real barcodes to obtain high-quality results, however has lower performance for large datasets.